10 Beginner Trading Psychology Mistakes—and Exact Fixes

 The most damaging mistakes are the risk-management failures, oversizing and trading without stops, because they let a single trade threaten your whole account.
 Other mistakes cost you opportunities or small amounts; these can end your trading.

 Oversizing means risking too much on one trade, so a normal loss becomes a large one.
 Trading without a stop means a losing position can run unchecked while you hope for a recovery that may not come.
 Together, these convert the ordinary losses that every trader faces into catastrophic ones.
 This is why risk management is the foundation: it makes every other mistake survivable.
 A beginner who oversizes and skips stops can be wiped out by bad luck even with a decent strategy, while one who risks little per trade can make many mistakes and still survive to learn.
 The fixes, fixed small risk per trade and a stop before every entry, are simple and are detailed in our risk management guide and position size calculator.
+A quick reward-to-risk check belongs in the same routine, because it kills a good share of bad setups before they ever cost you money.

 You fix emotional mistakes, revenge trading, overtrading, and emotion-driven decisions, with rules and structure rather than willpower.
 The emotions themselves are unavoidable; the damage they cause is not.